terrapower/armi/doc/user/grids.rst

 Seven-Ring, Third-Core Hex Maps
 """""""""""""""""""""""""""""""
 The seven-ring map looks much like the six-ring map, exact we have added a new ring filled with ``G`` symbols.
-And from here on out, even extra ring added to the map requires adding exactly one more ``-`` symbol, to correctly space out the ASCII letters and make them more readable
+And from here on out, even extra ring added to the map requires adding exactly one more placeholder ``-`` symbol, to correctly space out the ASCII letters and make them more readable

 .. code-block:: yaml